wouterbeek/prolog_graphviz/README.md

 The basic feature of this library is that it allows you to write to a GraphViz output file or to a GraphViz viewer by simply writing to a Prolog output stream.
-The following example shows how to write a graph consisting of one node, and open the result in a GraphViz
+The following example (see [`example/hello.pl`](example/hello.pl)) shows how to write a graph consisting of one node, and open the result in a GraphViz viewer:
-viewer:

 ```pl
 ?- gv_view([Out]>>format(Out, "x [label=<Hello,<BR/>world!>,shape=diamond];\n", [])).